d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ (setq denote-prompts '(title keywords))
   │ (setq denote-excluded-directories-regexp nil)
   │ (setq denote-excluded-keywords-regexp nil)
-  │
+  │ (setq denote-rename-no-confirm nil) ; Set to t if you are familiar with `denote-rename-file' │
   │ ;; Pick dates, where relevant, with Org's advanced interface:
   │ (setq denote-date-prompt-use-org-read-date t)